blueraleigh/squamatabase/README.md

 # Compilation methods

-I compiled SquamataBase from numerous articles published in scientific journals.
+I compiled Squamatabase from numerous articles published in scientific journals.
 I located material both through the use of keyword queries in academic search engines and by systematic review of table of contents for well-known herpetological journals